yehorbk/jsdt/README.md

 # JavaScript Dialect Template
 Template for implementing JavaScript dialects

+# Concept
+This project allows users to create their own JavaScript dialects.
+Implementation is very simple, it uses dictionary and regular expressions to replace dialect keys (words) to vanilla ECMAScript.

 # How to Use
 1. Fork this repository to your GitHub account
 2. Change dictionary and config files